ssvlabs/ssv-liquidator/docs/setup-and-run.md

 ### Message broker

-The Redis server as a message-broker is used to handle periodic operations such as synchronizing burn rates, store new validator accounts and run liquidation process.
+The Redis server as a message-broker is used to handle periodic operations such as synchronizing burn rates, storing new validator accounts and running liquidation process.

 ### Database

 > Note: The app uses [TypeORM](https://github.com/typeorm/typeorm) with Data Mapper pattern.

-Sqlite 2 is used for data storage.
-It's a local file-based database that doesn't need any setting on your part.
+SQLite 2 is used for data storage.
+It's a local file-based database that doesn't need any settings on your part.

 ## Docker